shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 * Write simple smart contract for NFT using solidity.
 Smart contract exposes createToken method which takes in Arweave transactionId
 * Write unit test for createToken functionality
 * Add createToken smart contract call to handleSubmit in CreatePostForm right after successfull creation of entry on Arweave.
+* Create a NFTDetails component in which you retrieve tokenId for given transactionId and it's owner.
+You can display tokenId to the user to indicate that entry has a token associated with it.

 ## [Concept 1]